github/docs/content/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps.md

 Expiring user tokens are currently an optional feature and subject to change.
 To opt-in to the user-to-server token expiration feature, see "[Activating optional features for apps](/developers/apps/activating-optional-features-for-apps)."

-Make a request to the following endpoint to receive an access token in the JSON of the response:
+Make a request to the following endpoint to receive an access token:

     POST {% data variables.product.oauth_host_code %}/login/oauth/access_token